Skip to main content

 Deiodinase Activity and Local T3 Homeostasis

-The of T4 to T3, mediated by deiodinase enzymes (D1, D2, D3), plays a paramount role in maintaining local T3 concentrations within cardiac tissues.
+The peripheral conversion of T4 to T3, mediated by deiodinase enzymes (D1, D2, D3), plays a paramount role in maintaining local T3 concentrations within cardiac tissues.
 Type 1 deiodinase (D1) primarily functions in the liver and kidney, contributing to circulating T3.

 Type 2 deiodinase (D2) is crucial for local T3 production in tissues like the heart and brain, converting T4 into active T3.
 Type 3 deiodinase (D3) inactivates both T4 and T3, serving as a protective mechanism during stress or illness.